Reading time: 4 min.

 One study, conducted over 4 months, measured the success of using a 2% or 3% Minoxidil solution over 4 months on 126 men with early male pattern baldness.
 At the end of the 4-month trial, there was a significant increase in hair regrowth among the subjects [3].

-Two alternative solutions to help at Norwood 1 are micro-needling and scalp massage, which are both focused on stimulating blood flow.
-Trying these methods at an earlier stage may prove more effective at stimulating hair growth than at later stages of hair loss.
+There are two alternative solutions to help hair growth at Norwood 1.
+These include derma rolling for hair growth and scalp massage, which are both focused on stimulating blood flow to both the scalp and hair remaining.
+Trying these methods at an earlier stage may prove more effective at stimulating natural hair growth than at later stages of hair loss.

 Micro-needling penetrates the scalp with tiny needles, stimulating blood flow while encouraging healing and hair growth.
 Research suggests that this solution pairs well with Minoxidil use in early male pattern baldness [4].

-If you have any questions or concerns about your hair, our trichology team is on hand to help.
+If you have any questions or concerns about your hair or any clinically significant hair loss you are noticing, our trichology team is on hand to help.

-We have over 45 years’ experience in restoring hairlines and offering alternative hair loss treatments.
+We have over 45 years’ worth of experience in restoring hairlines and offering alternative hair loss treatments to prevent further hair loss to your remaining hair.
 Book your free consultation today and receive a no-obligation hair loss assessment.

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.